- Explainer Video for Business

 Sometimes you need to give your viewers enough time to really engage with the explainer video and its content—so viewers can absorb the content and act on your call to action.
 ThinkWithGoogle conducted a study that further proves this.

 They created three explainer videos for the same product.
 The three videos last 15 seconds, 30 seconds, and 2 minutes.
 At the end of the study, they noticed that the shortest video, 15 seconds, had the lowest view-through rate.
-However, the 30-second and 2-minute videos had much better results regarding view-through and across-the-board engagement.
+However, the 30-second and 2-minute video had much better results regarding view-through and across-the-board engagement.

 So while it may be a good idea to keep the explainer video short, it’s even better to keep it just long enough to ensure that viewers have the time to assimilate the information and connect with your company.